 This is exactly why a good ticketing system is essential.
 It helps IT

-Support plan, triage, dissemenate, and inform - allowing them to do
+Support plan, triage, disseminate, and inform - allowing them to do

 their job with an impressive level of calmness and efficiency.

-The illustrious internal tools developer is often the unsugn hero in
+The illustrious internal tools developer is often the unsung hero in

 many cases.
 They are building mission critical software, but often don't